 3. Availability of highly skilled talent

-With its safe environment and high education standards, Singapore also appeals to global top talent in professions such as banking and technology who bring their skills to the country.
+With its safe environment and high education standards, Singapore also appeals to top global talents in professions such as banking and technology, who bring their skills to the country.
 This is evidenced by IMD's World Digital Competitiveness 2019 ranking which saw Singapore retain its second spot out of 63 economies, after the United States.

 4. Supported by strong technology ecosystem

 Singapore's booming FinTech community and continual investments into technology and digitalisation make it an ideal place for companies looking to transform their treasury functions digitally.

 According to the FinTech in ASEAN 2019 report by UOB, PwC Singapore and the Singapore FinTech Association, Singapore continued to attract the lion's share (51 per cent) of FinTech funding within ASEAN.
 It is also home to 45 per cent of FinTech firms in the region, an indication of the wide range of technology solutions available in the market.

 In addition, the issuances of five digital bank licenses – two for digital full banks and three for digital wholesale banks – is expected to contribute to a more robust financial ecosystem in Singapore.

 Recognising the importance of seamless digital international payments, UOB completed ASEAN's first cross-border peer-to-peer funds transfer proof-of-concept (POC) at the 2018 Singapore FinTech Festival.
 The POC demonstrated the ability for UOB customers in Singapore to make real-time payments to UOB Thailand customers through the account-holders' mobile phone numbers.